 Skills-based hiring requires hiring managers to break from traditional recruitment practices and adopt a new mindset.
 But as well as being a fairer way to identify and reward the right candidates – and spot the warning signs of a bad hire – it brings tangible business benefits to your organization.

 Through accurate insights into how well a candidate’s skills match a particular role, employers can reduce hiring costs and build a more engaged and productive team.

-In this article, we’ll explore the business benefits of this approach with key findings from our State of Skills-Based Hiring report – and look at how companies can move to this model.
+In this article, we’ll explore the business benefits of employing people based on their ability with key findings from our State of Skills-Based Hiring report – and look at how companies can move to this model.

 The total cost to hire a new employee is usually three to four times a position’s salary.
 And beyond the obvious costs – from advertising job listings to using resume software – other expenses quickly add up.

 In a traditional hiring process, recruiters look at work history and experience to see if a candidate is suitable for a role.
 This resume-focused approach has a number of issues:

 A person’s experience and education don’t necessarily equate to suitability for a role.
 Skills (both hard and soft) can be a much better indicator of performance.